AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 ## How to use AdGuard VPN for iOS

 Before using AdGuard VPN for iOS, you need to pass authorization.
 Your can sign in via your Facebook or Google account, Apple ID or by creating an AdGuard account.
+If you don't have an AdGuard account yet, you should create it in any case.

 Using AdGuard VPN is quite easy.
 On the main screen you can see the *Connect/Disconnect* button and the list of available servers.
 There servers have their own location (a certain country and a city) and ping indicator.
 TThe ping describes the response time of the server (in milliseconds).
-For example, choosing the server with the ping of 22 ms means that information from the device will reach this server and turn back from it in 22 milliseconds.
+For example, choosing the server with the ping of 22 ms means that the signal will reach the server and return back in 22 milliseconds.
 So the lower this rate, the faster is your connection.
 In AdGuard VPN you can choose among over 50 locations in dozens of countries.

 SCREENSHOTS!